 A modified gross lease is a rental agreement where the tenant pays base rent at the lease’s inception, but in subsequent years, also pays a proportional share, or

+Monetary policy is the method by which central banks and other financial regulators govern the supply of money and interest rates in an economy to promote stable prices and low unemployment.
 Monetary policy can either be classified as expansionary or contractionary, depending on the regulator’s objectives.
 Central banks and regulators seek to use tools such as control of money supply and interest rates to influence output, employment and prices.

+Money laundering is the process of making funds generated from illegal or illicit activities appear to be legitimately sourced.
+For example, revenues generated from drug trafficking need to be properly laundered to avoid the attention of authorities.
 Criminal organizations will seek to deposit these funds into financial institutions, but can only do so if they can convince the bank that the funds are the product of legal operations.
 Money laundering in itself is also a crime.

 Short-term tenancy terms in which a tenant rents from a landlord month to month.
 Although increasing vacancy and turnover risk, month-to-month tenancy offers several advantages to landlords that include the chance to negotiate lease terms more often, providing the opportunity to raise rent, while also providing the ability to get rid of troublesome tenants.
 Often times long-term leases convert to month-to-month tenancies at the end of the original lease term, if another lease has not been signed.
 This type of tenancy is most commonly found in residential leases, but can include commercial leases as well.

 A moral hazard is created when two parties enter into an agreement or contract, but there are no consequences for not following the agreement.
 In a formal business contract, one party may take unnecessary risks in an attempt to generate profits before the contract finalizes.